Ward's Book of Days.

 Hardy’s early works were not particularly successful.
 He was advised by a publisher to devise a more structured and non-opinionated work.
 Accordingly, Hardy wrote Under The Greenwood Tree, in which he evoked a period of anguished social change within the context of a marriage, a plot closely following events, which had been experienced by his parents.
 In 1870, Hardy met Emma Gifford in Cornwall and they became romantically involved, marrying four years later.
 Hardy’s next novel, A Pair of Blue Eyes, deals with a romantic courtship set in an untamed Cornish background.
 After four years of marriage, Hardy produced Far From The Madding Crowd, an alluring tale of a capricious woman torn between three suitors of sharply different character.

 Hardy went on to produce ten more novels, most famously Return Of The Native, the story of a disastrous marriage and The Mayor of Casterbridge, which deals with a prosperous architect who is despised by his middle-class contemporaries who think him to be their social inferior.
+These stories were also, at the time, quite possibly as entertaining to people as space games are to some people today.
 Tess of the d’Urbavilles scandalised Victorian society for its ill-disguised attack on the institution of marriage and Jude the Obscure faced criticism for its candid treatment of sexual matters.
 This latter was referred to by some as ‘Jude the Obscene’ and the Bishop of Wakefield ostentatiously burnt a copy.